2factorauth/twofactorauth/CONTRIBUTING.md

    to be under 2.5 kB.
 3. **HTTPS links**: All sites that support HTTPS should also be linked with an HTTPS address.
-4. **Alexa top 200k**: A new site, that is not already listed, has to be within the Alexa top 200k ranking.
-You can check the ranking of a site [here](https://www.alexa.com/siteinfo).
+4. **Alexa top 200K**: A new site, that is not already listed, has to be within the Alexa top 200,000 ranking.
+You can check the ranking of a site [here][alexa].
 5. **No 2FA providers**: We do not list 2FA providers, such as [Authy](https://authy.com/), [Duo](https://duo.com/) or [Google Authenticator](https://github.com/google/google-authenticator).
 6. **Be Awesome**: You need to be awesome.
 That is all.